IDS 3932 Honors Ethics and Science

 Prof. Veljko Dragojlovic, Phone: 561-799-8012; email: vdragojl@fau.edu; Office: RF 212; office hours M 2:30 – 3:30; 5:30 – 6:00; W 1:00 – 3:30; 5:30 - 6:00 PM.

-Prof. Mark Tunick, Phone: 561-799-8670; email tunick@fau.edu; Office: HC 133; office hours to be arranged.
+Prof. Mark Tunick, Phone: 561-799-8670; email tunick@fau.edu; Office: HC 133; office hours before or after class or by arrangement, or just stop by HC 133.

 Honor Code: Students agree to adhere to the honor code, available online at http://www.fau.edu/divdept/honcol/students/honorcode.html